kbjornson/credit-analysis/README.md

 Task 2: A thorough exploratory data analysis was conducted.

 Task 3: Modeling.
 Initially, three different regression models were tested (Random Forest Regressor, Linear Regression, and Support Vector Regression) to determine whether limit_bal can be predicted.
 Results were not good, so limit_bal was discretized and predictions were attempted using a classification method.
 Then, a decision tree classifier was also used to predict whether a client would default or not.

+Ultimately, predicting the amount of credit a client should be allowed (limit_bal) was not possible with the given data.
+However, predicting whether or not a client would default was possible, and depended largely on the clients payment status and whether they were behind on their payments.